itsmoonrack/flexmojos-m2e-connector/README.md

 Setup your environment
 ----------------------

-1. Clean and install the dependencies.

-    If you have not already fetched the git submodule required (m2e-core), run the following command in the project root:
-    <pre>git submodule update</pre>
-    This will pull the tag 1.2.0 of the m2e-core repository in your project, it is required as m2e-flexmojos is built against this version.

-    You need to install the maven module *m2e-flexmojos-runtime*, this maven module contain the runtime dependencies required by the connector.
-    Install the maven artifact by running: <pre>mvn -f m2e-flexmojos-runtime/pom.xml clean install</pre>

-2. Create the Flash Builder 4.x target platform as a p2 repository.
+1. Create the Flash Builder 4.x target platform as a p2 repository.

     The Features and Bundles Publisher Application (org.eclipse.equinox.p2.publisher.FeaturesAndBundlesPublisher) is a headless application that is capable of generating metadata (p2 repositories) from pre-build Eclipse bundles and features.